PGA Tour suspends members for playing LIV event

 LIV Golf issued an immediate reply calling the PGA Tour "vindictive" and said this "deepens the divide between the Tour and its members".

-The statement added: "It's troubling that the Tour, an organisation dedicated to creating opportunities for golfers to play the game, is the entity blocking golfers from playing.
+LIV Golf, which is backed by Saudi Arabia, added: "It's troubling that the Tour, an organisation dedicated to creating opportunities for golfers to play the game, is the entity blocking golfers from playing.

 "This certainly is not the last word on this topic.
 The era of free agency is beginning as we are proud to have a full field of players joining us in London, and beyond."